-- From here, walk down the Grand rue, typical of the streets of this once grand town with houses of the local pale stone.
+- From here, walk down the Grand Rue, typical of the streets of this once grand town with houses of the local pale stone.
 You pass the impressive Charité general hospital, built between 1700 and 1760 and the old convent of Cistercian nuns.

 - The Hotel Dieu is another of the city's imposing buildings.
 Originally a hospital for the poor, it's now a media center which you can visit to see the small chapel, and on a guided tour, the apothecary.

 Dole repays wandering through the old streets, camera at the ready.
-There are plenty of photogenic 17th- and 18th-century buildings such as the privately owned Froissard mansion at 7 rue Mont-Roland (you can enter the courtyard of this Renaissance house).
+There is plenty of photogenic 17th- and 18th-century buildings such as the privately owned Froissard mansion at 7 rue Mont-Roland (you can enter the courtyard of this Renaissance house).
 Keep your eyes open for delightful carved details, heads, and balconies.

-Where to Stay in Dole
+Where to Stay

-In a former mill, the modern hotel has good-sized bedrooms and, located across the river from the main town, also has great views of Dole.
+- Au Moulin des Ecorces (14 allee du Pont-Roman) - In a former mill, the modern hotel has good-sized bedrooms and, located across the river from the main town, also has great views of Dole.
 The gourmet restaurant is the more formal and serves menus from 20 to 48 euros (60 euros with wine).
-The bistrot is casual and bustling with menus from 18 to 22 euros, but I would advise the main restaurant for better cooking.
-Rooms 82 to 107 euros a night.
+The bistro is casual and bustling but the main restaurant offers better cooking.

-3 kilometers outside the center of Dole, but very convenient for the airport, La Chaumière has comfortable, though small rooms, decorated in bright colours, and good sized bathrooms.
+- Outside the Center at La Chaumière (346 Av.
+Du Mar-Juin).
+Three kilometers outside the center of Dole, but very convenient for the airport, La Chaumière has comfortable, though small rooms, decorated in bright colors, and good sized bathrooms.
 The main attraction here is the restaurant, where owner-chef Joël Césari cooks up a storm.
-This is Michelin one-star cooking at its best, using local seasonal ingredients and with inventive touches that lift your meal above the usual one star restaurants.
+This is Michelin one-star cooking at its best, using local seasonal ingredients and with inventive touches that lift your meal above the usual one-star restaurants.

-Where to eat
+Where to Eat